Enso (Zen circle) by Shinge Roko Sherry Chayat Roshi

 7:30 - 8:30 pm Miller Performing Arts Center, room 301

 Founded in 1998, the Falling Leaf Sangha is a Zen practice group in Alfred, New York.
-Though grounded in Buddhist tradition, this is a non-sectarian practice, and our sittings are open to the general public.
+Though grounded in Buddhist tradition, this is a non-sectarian practice, and our sittings are open, free of charge, to the general public.
 Newcomers are welcome.

 Our sessions begin promptly at 7:30 pm.
 If you are sitting with us for the first time, please plan to arrive by 7:15 for orientation.
 Although we provide basic instruction, we strongly recommend that new participants prepare themselves by viewing the instructional video How to Meditate.
 For general information about Zen practice, go to One Time, One Meeting, and click on "An Introduction to Zen."
 To learn more about formal practice, watch "What is Zen Buddhism?"